MITLibraries/.github/README.md

 **The `tf-docs-gen-shared.yml` workflow is deprecated and is replaced by `tf-docs-shared.yml`.**

-## Multi-Architecture Container Publishing
+## Deploying Containers to AWS ECR

-There are three workflows associated with publishing Docker containers to AWS ECR (while these workflows publish containers to ECR they do **NOT** force ECS services to restart with the new container.)
+There are three workflows associated with publishing Docker containers to AWS ECR.

+**Note**: *While these workflows publish containers to ECR they do ***NOT*** force ECS services to restart with the new container.*

 These workflows include an input variable that allows the developer to choose either `linux/amd64` or `linux/arm6` as the CPU architecture for the built container.

 - `ecr-multi-arch-deploy-dev.yml`: Build/Publish Docker container in dev (for ECS or Lambda)
 - `ecr-multi-arch-deploy-stage.yml`: Build/Publish Docker container in stage (for ECS or Lambda)
 - `ecr-multi-arch-promote-prod.yml`: Copy Docker container from stage to prod (for ECS or Lambda)

+The caller workflows are generated programmatically by the [mitlib-tf-workloads-ecr](https://github.com/MITLibraries/mitlib-tf-workloads-ecr) repository and then are copy/pasted from the Terraform Cloud outputs into the calling application repository.

 ### ecr-multi-arch-deploy-dev.yml & ecr-multi-arch-deploy-stage.yml

 These two workflows are the same.
 They require

-- shared secrets that exists in our MITLibraries GitHub Organization.
+- shared secrets that exists in our MITLibraries GitHub Organization
-- a caller workflow that passes expected values to the shared workflow (see [mitlib-tf-workloads-ecr](https://github.com/mitlibraries/mitlib-tf-workloads-ecr) for the Terraform-generated calling workflows)
+- a caller workflow that passes expected values to the shared workflow

 The container that is pushed to the AWS ECR Repository in Dev1 is tagged with

 - the short (8 character) SHA of the most recent commit on the feature branch that generated the PR
 - the PR number for the repo
-- the word "latest"
+- the word `latest` (or `latest-arm64` or `latest-amd64`)

 The container that is pushed to the AWS ECR Repository in Stage-Workloads is tagged with

 - the short (8 character) SHA of the merge commit
-- the word "latest"
+- the word `latest` (or `latest-arm64` or `latest-amd64`)

 The workflow requires a `CPU_ARCH` input.
 This is used to pick the GitHub-hosted runner architecture for the whole job and then it is used during the Docker build step to build the container for the correct architecture.
-See [partner-runner-images](https://github.com/actions/partner-runner-images?tab=readme-ov-file) for information related to `ARM64` based hosted runners.
+See [partner-runner-images](https://github.com/actions/partner-runner-images?tab=readme-ov-file) for information related to `ARM64` based GitHub-hosted runners (the default GitHub-hosted runner is based on `AMD64`).

 ### ecr-multi-arch-promote-prod.yml